 In addition, they knew that they would get deeper insights about their employees’ workplace experience and would be able to use their feedback to continue attracting, developing and retaining talent.

 WEX earned Great Place to Work Certification the first year the company applied in 2017.
-Great Place to Work Program Manager, Katelyn Gendron, says, “While we were thrilled to get Certified the first year we applied, we really weren’t focused on the recognition benefits.
+Katelyn Gendron, Manager, Global Talent Management at WEX says, “While we were thrilled to get Certified the first year we applied, we really weren’t focused on the recognition benefits.

 "Rather, we were looking for feedback that would help us set the course for our continued journey moving forward.
 We wanted to understand the voice of our employees and know what we could do to further create an environment where employees feel fulfilled and heard.”